cpp-for-yourself/lectures-and-homeworks/homeworks/homework_5/homework.md

 There will be 4 libraries (more concretely, library CMake targets):
 - `stb_image_data_view` - A library that encapsulates the work with the external STB image library and makes using the data loaded from disk nicer
+- `image` - A library that encapsulates an image that can be created for example by the `PixelateImage` function from the next point in this list
+- `pixelate_image` - A library that provides the function `PixelateImage` that pixelates a provided `StbImageDataView`
 - `drawer` - A library that implements a drawer - a class capable of drawing a pixelated image to the terminal
-- `image` - A library that encapsulates an image that can be created for example by the `PixelateImage` function from the next point in this list
-- `pixelate_image` - A library that provides the function `PixelateImage` that pixelates a provided `StbImage`

 These libraries must all be defined in the `pixelator/CMakeLists.txt` so that the binaries in the `examples` folder and the tests could be linked against those.